 We will generally only collect your personal information from you or from someone you’ve authorised to provide it to us.
 We will also only collect information by lawful and fair means and not in an unreasonably intrusive way.

-When we collect your information
+When does Finder collect information about me?

 When you use our service (or while you’re accessing our services) we may collect personal information about you.
 Because we take your privacy seriously we will take reasonable steps to ensure that you are aware of: